awslabs/autonomous-driving-data-framework/modules/core/eks/README.md

 #### Optional

+- `custom-subnet-ids`: The custom subnets for assigning IP addresses to the pods.
+Usually used when there is a limited number of IP addresses available for EKS.
 - `eks_admin_role_name`: The Admin Role to be mapped to the `systems:masters` group of RBAC
+- `eks_poweruser_role_name`: The PowerUser Role to be mapped to the `poweruser-group` group of RBAC
+- `eks_readonly_role_name`: The ReadOnly Role to be mapped to the `readonly-group` group of RBAC
 - `eks_node_spot`: If `eks_node_spot` is set to True, we deploy SPOT instances of the above `nodegroup_config` for you else we deploy `ON_DEMAND` instances.
+- `eks_api_endpoint_private`: If set to True, we deploy EKS cluster with API endpoint set to private mode.
 - `deploy_aws_lb_controller`: We deploy the ALB Ingress controller by default, unless you set it to False
 - `deploy_external_dns`: We deploy the External DNS to interact with AWS Route53 by default, unless you set it to False
 - `deploy_aws_ebs_csi`: We deploy the EBS CSI Driver AWS EBS by default, unless you set it to False